-An off-the-shelf solution probably won’t do everything you want.
-But if you have a modest budget it will make it easier to put together a website that is acceptable.
-Having a real, live website will give you data you can use to improve it further — something a holding page simply can’t do.
+An off-the-shelf solution won’t do everything you want.
+But if you are limited by budget then at least it will make it easier to put together a website that is acceptable.
+As a bonus, having a real live website will give you data you can use to make further improvements.

-If you don’t have the budget for a bespoke theme, at least you can make a start.
-But do keep in mind that is all an off-the-shelf solution provides — it doesn’t make for an ideal long-term solution.
+If you don’t yet have the budget for a bespoke theme, at least you can make a start.
+But do keep in mind that it doesn’t make for an ideal long-term solution.

 Not what was promised

-How it will end up looking once your branding and content is shoe-horned in to the layout is another matter.
-And you’ll always find something your off-the-shelf theme just can’t do, which brings us on to…
+How the theme will end up looking once your branding and content is shoe-horned in to the layout is another matter.
+And you’ll always find something your off-the-shelf theme just can’t do.
+This brings us neatly on to…

 Usually, something has to give.
 So keep this in mind when deciding whether to pay extra for a bespoke WordPress theme.